qUESTIOns AND aNSWERS

 Traditionally during the first summer, Summer Searchers go on a 2-4 week outdoor adventure in their home state or another state.
 Backpacking, rock climbing, canoeing, cycling, and sailing are some of the most common adventures that our students experience.

-Given COVID-19, we have reimagined our summer programming for 2021 to ensure the health and safety of your student and our staff and partners.
-We are continuously monitoring the guidance provided by the CDC and local health authorities to understand when in-person activities can safely resume.
+Given COVID-19, we have been reimagining our summer programming to ensure the health and safety of your student and our staff and partners.
+We are continuously monitoring the guidance provided by the CDC and local health authorities.
 Currently, we are planning for a range of summer experiences, including:

-- Local experiences, like internships and wilderness programs
+- Local experiences, like internships and outdoor programs

 - Virtual experiences to be led by Summer Search or program partners.

-We have pivoted to providing 1:1 mentoring and meetings with student peer groups virtually via phone and Zoom to ensure the safety of your student and our staff.
+We are providing 1:1 mentoring and meetings with student peer groups virtually via phone and Zoom to ensure the safety of your student and our staff.

 Summer Search post-secondary staff will partner with your student to find a good fit college and provide support in navigating the process of securing financial aid and scholarships to make college as affordable as possible.